IHE/RAD.IMR/input/pagecontent/volume-1.md

 An Image Manager / Image Archive provides the images and related objects to the Report Readers or Image Displays.

-An Image Manager / Image Archive shall support WADO-RS Retrieve [RAD-107].
+An Image Manager / Image Archive is able to support both DICOMweb and DIMSE clients.

-An Image Manager / Image Archive shall also support returning images in the requested rendered media type as defined in DICOM [PS3.18 Section 9.5](https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_9.5) "Retrieve Rendered Instance Transaction".
+An Image Manager / Image Archive shall support returning images in the requested rendered media type as defined in DICOM [PS3.18 Section 9.5](https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_9.5) "Retrieve Rendered Instance Transaction".

 ## 1:XX.2 IMR Actor Options

 Options that may be selected for each actor in this implementation guide, are listed in Table 1:XX.2-1 below.
-Dependencies between options when applicable are specified in notes.
+Dependencies between options, when applicable, are specified in notes.

 **Table 1:XX.2-1: IMR - Actors and Options**